mattiasgustavsson/dos-like/README.md

 ```
   brew install sdl2 glew
 ```
-where SDL2 and GLEW gets installed using Homebrew.
+where SDL2 and GLEW gets installed using Homebrew, or you can use `install_sdl2glew_macos.sh` to install GLEW and SDL2.

 ### Linux